nawafAlsaadi/DevBuddy/AutoCRUD.Presentation/README.md

 # DevBuddy: Your Automated Development Assistant

-**DevBuddy** is a command-line tool designed to streamline development by automating repetitive tasks like generating CRUD  (Create, Read, Update, Delete) and Faker classes.
+**DevBuddy** is a command-line tool designed for use on Windows operating systems exclusively,  designed to streamline development by automating repetitive tasks like generating CRUD  (Create, Read, Update, Delete) and Faker classes.
 CRUD operations are fundamental for any database-driven application, allowing users to manage their data effectively.
 Faker classes, on the other hand, are used to create mock data that mimics real-world data structures, which is essential for testing and development environments.By using DevBuddy, developers can save time.

 ---